alfredyewang/DeepPerVar/README.md

 - The first column: Chromosome name (hg19).
 - The second column: Position of SNPs (hg19).
 - The third column: The strand information.
-- The forth column: reference allele.
+- The fourth column: reference allele.
 - The fifth column: alternative allele.

 ### H3K9 Example